 I have always been drawn towards technology and I think that’s why I took an engineering degree.
 I think it’s also the reason why I decided to work in Japan as it is the top country in terms of technological advancement.
 Moreover, Fujitsu is the top company in its field.
 Who wouldn’t want to work with the best of the best?

-My internship gave me the chance to know more about Fujitsu.
-I had the opportunity to experience the company’s work culture, test the waters, and see for myself whether or not I am fit to work here.
+My internship gave me the chance to know more about Fujitsu and it was the perfect opportunity to experience the company’s work culture, test the waters, and see for myself whether or not I am fit to work here.
 It also gave me the chance to see how it is like to live and work in Japan; a country known for its discipline and dedication to work.

-I would say that those 3 weeks of internship were challenging but I learned a lot in those 3 weeks.
+I would say that those 3 weeks of internship were challenging but I learned a lot in that period.
 I was challenged but that’s what kept it exciting.
-There was always something new to do and something new to learn and that’s what I liked about Fujitsu.
-They support learning and they support your growth.
+There was always something new to do and something new to learn and that’s what I liked about Fujitsu; they support learning and they support your growth.